rasca/ras-blog/src/content/writings/2025-03-21-agents-ecosystem.md

 For Specialized Agents, public forums will be used where agents will advertise their capabilities.
 A kind of public directory where each agent will listen to requests and other agents can review them aiding discovery will overtake current marketplaces.

 Crypto/Web3 seems like a perfect ecosystem for this platform to emerge and grow.

+## Putting it all together

+Let's imagine a simple use case.
+You are working on a project for which you want to create a website.
+You have already talked to many people about it and created some drafts with your ideas.
+Your Digital Twin has access to all this information, so when you ask it to create a website for the project, it already knows what it is about, your design style, the emotion you want the brand to transmit, your finances and allocated budget.

+Your Digital Twin and main AI provider will be able to create this project entirely for you, but as it already knows it has an assigned budget, your constraints, and that you want it to be flashy and first-in-class, it will search the Town Hall for the best options: a logo & brand creator that is trending with the current design fashion, a design agent that has won the most web page awards last year, and a content writer which best captures the desired tone and style.

+Each agent will need information in order to perform their specific task, but your twin will be able to answer most questions and give directions without bothering you.
+Once the work between all of them is coordinated, your Digital Twin will then present you with a unified and balanced proposal with variants and options and iterate on any feedback you may have, going back to the agents to best capture your intentions.

 ## Conclusion